abilandz/PH8124/Lecture_6/Lecture_6.md

 By using string operators one can set the default value of a variable.
 Most frequently, one encounters the following two use cases:

-1. ```${Var:-defaultValue}``` &Rightarrow; if 'Var' exists and it is not null, return its current value.
+1. ```${Var:-defaultValue}``` &mdash; if 'Var' exists and it is not null, return its current value.
 Otherwise, return the hardwired 'defaultValue'.
 This is basically protection that variable always has some content.
 For instance:

    ```bash
     Var=44